f00122948/git-basics/readme.txt

 play-branch change to test pull down changes.
 Also changed remote master and local master.

 change to make sure git pull <branchname> doesn't also pull master changes

+9/16 Remote Master: test "git pull origin" effect on local branch that has changed